This section focuses on the non-academic route.

 - An Introduction to Buddhist Psychology

-- Enquiry in MBCT
+- Inquiry in MBCT

 - Research and Evaluation

-- Orientation and Assessment
+- Orientation & Assessment, and Ethics

 - Working with Groups in Mindfulness-based Interventions